zachsmith1/multicluster-runtime/examples/sharded-namespace/README.md

 # Watch leases lose their holders as pods terminate
-watch 'kubectl -n kube-system get lease -o custom-columns=NAME:.metadata.name,HOLDER:.spec.holderIdentity | grep "^mcr-shard-"'
+kubectl -n kube-system get lease -o custom-columns=NAME:.metadata.name,HOLDER:.spec.holderIdentity | grep "^mcr-shard-"

 # Wait for all clusters to be owned by the single remaining pod (~30s)
 kubectl -n kube-system wait --for=jsonpath='{.spec.holderIdentity}'=sharded-namespace-0 \